-I Love Newcastle is an independent multimedia organisation that formed in 2014 in the midst of economic recession and extreme austerity measures, affecting everyone in the North East through one way or another.
+I Love Newcastle is an independent multimedia organisation that formed in 2014 in the midst of an economic recession and extreme austerity measures, affecting everyone in the North East through one way or another.

 We’re as Newcastle as it gets.
 A small band of like-minded individuals, Newcastle born and Newcastle bred, who share the same passion – love and affection for our city.
 We are cool, cultured, cosmopolitan – just like Newcastle.
 We love Newcastle and we hope you do, too.

 The I Love NCL® logo design is basically a spin on the iconic New York State Tourism Department (I Love NY®) designed for one purpose: to spread love – and not just in dark times.